 Hunting For Great Books

 I felt lead to weave these great books all the way through our school years.
 As I prayed for wisdom each day, I knew I needed help to convey values and ideals that I wanted to share and I found that great books could do just that!
 I had a growing desire to provide the richest content in books that I could afford, so I started to shop all the old bookstores I knew of.
 I shopped the homeschool convention resources and worked extra hard to cut corners to save extra money for character books.
-I was very careful, praying for direction before I left to look.
-The Lord seemed to guide me to some great finds.
+I was purposeful, praying for direction before I left to look.
+The Lord seemed to guide me to some great finds for raising girls.

 I asked my husband if all my Christmas and birthday gifts could be cash to be spent on books.
 Here is what my wonderful, creative man did for me over 14 years ago: